- Fact Checked

 Practice Good Hygiene

 Yes, Virginia, there is a correct way to wipe your butt, and that way is from front to back.
-A study conducted by researchers at the University of Iowa found that this simple hygiene move can help prevent the transfer of E. coli bacteria from the anal area to the urethra, which can cause UTIs.10
+A study conducted by researchers at the University of Iowa found that this simple hygiene move can help prevent the transfer of E. coli bacteria from the anal area to the urethra, which can cause UTIs.

-And also, don’t forget other good habits, like showering regularly and changing your underwear daily.
+And also, don't forget other good habits, like showering regularly and changing your underwear daily.
+Simple, but ultra-effective when it comes to UTI prevention.

 Avoid Irritating Products